dbfit/dbfit/website/docs/dbfit-features.md

 ## Database password encryption

-DbFit has [several ways to connect to the database](/dbfit/docs/reference.html#connect), one of which is [storing the database password in a file](/dbfit/docs/reference.html#connect-using-file).
+DbFit has [several ways to connect to the database](/dbfit/docs/reference.html#connect).
 If you are working in an environment where you aren't allowed to store database passwords in plaintext, you may wish to use the `encrypt` utility that ships with DbFit to encrypt the password.

 A new *keystore* is created when `encrypt` is invoked for the first time.
 The default *keystore* filename is: